darthspoosky/placementpro/docs/project_charter.md

 **Project Manager:** [Project Manager Name]

 ## Vision Statement
-PlacementPro will revolutionize the college placement ecosystem in India by creating an intelligent, integrated platform that connects colleges, students, and companies through data-driven insights and AI-powered matching algorithms, resulting in significantly improved placement rates and reduced administrative overhead.
+PlacementPro will revolutionize the college placement ecosystem in India by creating an intelligent, integrated platform that connects colleges, students, and companies through data-driven insights and AI-powered matching algorithms.
+We will democratize access to quality placement services by focusing on underserved segments, particularly Tier 2/3 institutions, while providing comprehensive career support including mental health resources and holistic skills assessment.
+This student-centric approach will result in significantly improved placement rates, reduced administrative overhead, and better career outcomes for all students regardless of institutional resources.

 ## Business Objectives
 1. Achieve ₹2 Crores MRR by end of Year 1, scaling to ₹15 Crores MRR by Year 3
-2. Onboard 50 colleges, 200 companies, and 5,000 students in Year 1
+2. Onboard 50 colleges (with at least 40% from Tier 2/3 institutions), 200 companies, and 5,000 students in Year 1
-3. Demonstrate measurable improvement in placement rates (>30%) for partner colleges
+3. Demonstrate measurable improvement in placement rates (>30% overall, >40% for Tier 2/3 colleges) for partner colleges
 4. Reduce administrative workload for placement offices by 60%
 5. Achieve user satisfaction scores above 4.5/5 for all stakeholder types
+6. Drive diversity metrics with 30% improvement in underrepresented group placements

 ## Success Criteria
 1. Complete development and launch of all 4 phases within 12 months